Gorsedh Kernow

-Gorsedh Kernow (Cornish Gorsedd) is a non-political Cornish organisation, based in Cornwall, United Kingdom, which exists to maintain the national Celtic spirit of Cornwall.
+Gorsedh Kernow (Cornish Gorsedd) is a non-political Cornish organisation, based in Cornwall, United Kingdom.
 It is based on the Welsh-based Gorsedd, which was founded by Iolo Morganwg in 1792.

+Since 1995, they run the annual Holyer an Gof Publishers Awards "to promote books about Cornwall, set in Cornwall or in Cornish".
+It confers various awards including the Awen Medal.

 History

 The Gorsedh Kernow (Gorsedd of Cornwall) was set up in 1928 at Boscawen-Un by Henry Jenner, one of the early proponents of Cornish language revival, who took the bardic name "Gwas Myghal", meaning "servant of Michael".
 He and twelve others (including Kitty Lee Jenner) were initiated by the Archdruid of Wales.
 It has been held every year since, except during World War II.
 1,000 people have been Cornish bards, including Dame Alida Brittain, Ken George, R. Morton Nance, and Peter Berresford Ellis.

 After 1939 the Council of the Gorsedd of Cornwall approved additional regalia, and asked Francis Cargeeg to design and execute new regalia for the Grand Bard, the Deputy Grand Bard and the Secretary, and two headpieces for the Marshal's staves.
 Over time, and up to 1970, additional pieces were added, including plastrons for past Grand Bards, also produced by Francis Cargeeg.
 More metalwork was carried out for the Gorsedh by John Turner and by Cyril Orchard.

 The Gorsedh Kernow has now opened up to all forms of revived Cornish language, and states its aim as "to maintain the national Celtic spirit of Cornwall".
 The Gorsedh also encourages the study of the arts and history.
 It has been held annually since and has become an important institution in Cornwall's cultural and civic life.
 Its competitions attract many applicants and the "open Gorsedh" is attended by many Cornish people.
 There is also extensive coverage on local media.